gardenlinux/gardenlinux/docs/architecture/decisions/0031-static-feature-test-coverage-analysis.md

 - **No test execution required**: Coverage reports can be generated without running any tests, enabling coverage tracking even when test infrastructure is unavailable.

-- **Actionable**: Clearly shows which setting IDs need tests, organized by feature, making it easy to identify and address coverage gaps.
+- **Actionable**: Clearly shows which test coverage markers tests, organized by feature, making it easy to identify and address coverage gaps.

 - **Simple and reliable**: Uses only standard library modules (plus optional `yaml` for parsing), with no complex test execution or coverage tracking overhead.

 ### Trade-offs and risks

-- **Static analysis only**: Can only detect setting IDs that are present as string literals in features and test files.
+- **Static analysis only**: Can only detect test coverage markers that are present as string literals in features and test files.

 - **Pattern matching limitations**: Relies on regex pattern matching, which may have edge cases with unusual ID formats or comments.

-- **No execution verification**: Static analysis cannot verify that tests actually exercise the settings correctly - it only verifies that setting IDs are referenced in test code.
+- **No execution verification**: Static analysis cannot verify that tests actually exercise the settings correctly - it only verifies that test coverage markers are referenced in test code.

-- **Manual maintenance**: The `file.include.ids.yaml`, `initrd.include.ids.yaml` files and inline comments must be maintained manually to keep coverage tracking accurate.
+- **Manual maintenance**: The `file.include.markers.yaml` and `initrd.include.markers.yaml` files and inline comments must be maintained manually to keep coverage tracking accurate.
 This should be reflected in the documentation on how to write features and tests.

 ## Alternatives Considered